 Articles on historical cooking methods and authentic recipes of interest to students, parents, and teachers can be found on this website.
 The information is helpful for student history projects and when researching topics for classroom essays and formal reports.

-The Navigation Menu at left (below on mobile) lists a variety of vintage recipe pages, many of which feature background notes of a nostalgic or historical nature that you'll find helpful when researching class assignments.
+The Navigation Menu at left (below on mobile) lists a variety of vintage recipe pages that feature background notes of a nostalgic or historical nature.
+They will prove helpful when researching class assignments.

-The Renaissance Glossary features a list of historical cooking terms, and the History of Sugar reveals that the use of sugar in cooking was much earlier and more common in England than most people realize.
+The Glossary of Renaissance Cooking features a list of historical cooking terms, and the History of Sugar reveals that the use of sugar in cooking was much earlier and more common in Britain than most people realize.

-You'll find many Cooking Tips and Household Hints from bygone days that can add interest and flavor to your reports.
+The Kitchen and Cooking Tips from bygone days can add interest and flavor to your reports.

 In addition, you can instantly download a FREE PDF recipe book of old fashioned handwritten recipes simply by subscribing to my newsletter.

-You'll find additional resources listed at the bottom of this page.
+You'll also find additional resources listed below on this page.

 Some students have written and asked how to properly cite the recipe pages and articles in a bibliography.
 So, to make it easier for aspiring authors, here's how you would cite an article on this website using the popular MLA style guide: